 Trinity’s eight Law Residential took place in July 2019.
-The College now offers different subject residential programmes in each year, and there will be no subject-specific Law Residential in 2020.
-Interested students may wish to apply to the Humanities Residential, which takes place every year; for more information, see thepage.
+The College now offers different subject residential programmes in each year; one or more Law Taster Days are offered in years when there is no subject-specific Law Residential.
+Interested students may wish to apply to the Humanities Residential, which takes place every year; for more information, see the Residential Visits page.

 When I attended the Law Residential, I really didn’t know what to expect.
 Meeting the Fellows (who turned out to be much friendlier and more approachable than I had imagined) and students, and getting a taste of what studying law might be like, was really exciting – it made Cambridge seem like somewhere I could imagine myself studying in future! – Elizabeth

 The annual Robert Walker Prize for Essays in Law, named after The Rt Hon.
 The Lord Walker of Gestingthorpe PC (Law Lord 2002-2009 and Justice of the Supreme Court 2009-2013), offers students in year 12 (or equivalent) an opportunity to develop their interest in law by preparing an essay on a matter of topical legal interest selected by the Trinity Law Fellows.

 Trinity Arts, Humanities and Social Sciences Open Day

 At Trinity’s annual open day for the arts, humanities and social sciences, one of the law Fellows normally offers a lecture, masterclass or drop-in question-and-answer session.
 To read more about what happens at an open day and to find out when the next one takes places, see the College’s Open Days page.